ceenguyeen/ceenguyeen.github.io/_posts/2021-01-25-Portfolio Analysis-Markdown.md

 ## 1. Maximum Sharpe Ratio Portfolio

 This is also called the tangency portfolio.
-It is meant to provide the high reward per unit of risk so that there is no exposure to unrewarded risks (specific risks).
+It is meant to provide the highest reward per unit of risk so that there is no exposure to unrewarded risks (specific risks).
 In other words, this is the portfolio with the maximum Sharpe Ratio (a measure of risk = (return - risk-free) / voltaility).
 This portfolio is constructed by plotting the returns, establishing the Efficient Frontier, creating the Capital Market Line (connecting the MSR Portfolio to the risk-free rate).
 Portfolios along this CML line can provide more profits than portfolios on the Efficient Frontier.

 ```python
 def msr(riskfree_rate, er, cov):